 Offutt used to be a wholesale electricity customer.
 They’ve recently moved to a hybrid energy customer and customer delivery model.
 In the mid-2000s, the Department of Defense sold the majority of Offutt’s electrical distribution systems to OPPD and entered into a 50-year custom contract with the utility.

 The new USSTRATCOM headquarters has driven part of the base’s demand for dedicated power.
 However, the base’s overall energy demand has actually seen a decrease.
 And that’s a success story of its own.

 Sauer said Offutt has been systematically investing in upgrades to its heating and cooling systems.
 This allows them to both sustain reliability and increase energy efficiency.
 OPPD experts played a big part in that process, consulting on multiple construction and renovation projects.

 “We’ve seen their demand actually drop by three to four megawatts, mainly because of efficiency efforts and the OPPD energy partnership,” he noted.

 Large-volume customers, especially one as crucial as Offutt, have unique round-the-clock power needs.
 When severe weather strikes, OPPD personnel work alongside Air Force engineers and operations staff to rapidly restore power.

-The people of Offutt Air Force Base, including service members from all branches of the armed forces, the civilians that work alongside them and the families that support them, are woven directly into this region’s fabric.
+The people of Offutt Air Force Base, including service members, the civilians that work alongside them and the families that support them, are woven directly into this region’s fabric.
 OPPD proudly empowers them all.